kcelia/Reminder/Cloud_AWS.md

 ERROR | 504
 ------|-----
-The ELB reponds with Error X when | Gateway timeout error - Application stops reponding, maybe because of, application or Web server Layer or Database Layer issues |
+The *Classique LB* reponds with Error X when | Gateway timeout error - Application stops reponding, maybe because of, application or Web server Layer or Database Layer issues |
 Solution | Identify where the application is failing, and scale it up or out where possible

-### X-Forwarded For
+### X-Forwarded_For
+If you need the IP4 Address of your end user, look for the X-Forwarded-For Header.

 ![DNS-Request]()

+Use Case: You work for a web analytics firm who have recently migrated their application to AWS.
+The application sits behind an Elastic Load Balancer and it monitors user traffic to their website.
+You have noticed that in the application logs you are no longer seeing your users public IP addresses, instead you are seeing the private IP address of the elastic load balancer.
+This data is critical for your business and you need to rectify the issue immediately.
+What should you do?
 ---------
 ## Route53